Body

 • There are different types of hair dyes – some are semi-permanent, others are permanent, there are coloring shampoos, coloring sprays, progressive hair dyes, henna.

-• Never leave the dye on longer than the directions say you should, it can seriously damage your hair.
+• Never leave the dye on longer than the directions say you should, it can seriously damage.

-• If you don’t get the desired result don’t color your hair at the same day, wait at least 2/ 3 weeks and then re-color it.
+• If you don’t get the desired result don’t color at the same day, wait at least 2/ 3 weeks and then re-color it.

 • Never go more than two shades darker or lighter.

-• After coloring your hair use a concentrated protein conditioner.
+• After coloring use a concentrated protein conditioner.

 • Make sure you use specifically formulated hair products to compensate for the damage that coloring can cause.

-• Limit shampooing your hair to three/ two times a week.
+• Limit shampooing to three/two times a week.

 • Always use the conditioner enclosed in the dye kit.